samssausages/tdarr/readme.md

 v_cq 18 # quality setting for cq fallback method

 disable_cq = false # Disable Fallback encoding method

+disable_video = false # Optional - Only needed if you want to disable video processing - Set to True

 bitrate_480p 1750k # bitrate you want for given resolution